SteffeyDev/lwasp/README.md

 ## Installation & Setup
 ### Automatic
 1. Run this command on the virtual machine that you want to set up: `wget -O - https://encompassx.com/lwasp/download_script.sh | bash`
+2. If you are not logged in as root, you will have to put in the password for the current user when prompted.
-2. Check what you want to score, and then follow the prompts to install LWASP on the image.
+3. Check what you want to score, and then follow the prompts to install LWASP on the image.

 ### Manual
 1. Download `deploy.zip` from the [latest release](https://github.com/steffeydev/lwasp/releases/latest).